wazzlecoin/wazzle/README.md

 What is WAZ?
 ----------------

-WAZ aims to be a more decentralized version of Wazzle.
-This is accomplished using Satoshi's Missing Link - VBR Decentralization Algorithm.
-The Variable Block Reward (VBR) feature is the engine behind promoting more decentralization.

 Wazzle is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Wazzle uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried